Harisene/osc-backend-test/README.md

 ### Open Study College Backend Test

-Please follow the below steps to run the project on local environment.
+Please follow the below steps to run the project in the local environment.

 **1. Clone the project**